os-fpga/1st-CLaaS/GettingStarted.md

 ## Remote Desktop

 For remote desktop access to the EC2 machines, I have used X11, RDP, and VNC from a Linux client.
 X11 is easiest, but it is far too slow to be practical.
-RDP and VNC required several days for me to get working.
+RDP and VNC required several days for me to get working initially.
 They are usable, but neither has been ideal for me.
 RDP has a strange issue where dark pixel colors have transparency to windows behind them.
 With VNC I experienced periodic stalls of several seconds at a time (which may have something to do with my client machine).
 Please help us refine these instructions as you try them out.

 ### X11 Forwarding

-This is easy and stable, so even though it is not a solution for running Xilinx tool long-term, start with X11.
+This is easy and stable, so even though it is not a solution for running Xilinx tools long-term, start with X11.

 ```sh
 ssh -X -i <AWS key pairs.pem> centos@<ip>